docsfor developers

 • Branches — fork the whole context map to explore a divergent direction — a different architecture, an alternative API shape — without disturbing trunk.
 Diff it, then merge it back when the direction wins.

-• Inherited on clone — the .innernet anchor means new teammates start from the full, current picture instead of an empty mental model.
+• Inherited on clone — the .innernet anchor means a teammate you've shared the memory with starts from the full, current picture instead of an empty mental model.

-This is the part flat memory tools can't do: two contradictory versions of a design held in tension on purpose, instead of "resolved" by whichever note was written last.
+This is the part flat memory tools can't do: two contradictory versions of a design held in tension on purpose, on branches, instead of "resolved" by whichever note was written last.

 where to go next#